From slow loading pages to a complete site crash, common server problems can spell disaster for your business.

 The primary goal of almost every website, online profile, and all associated web services is to generate leads.
 An increase in traffic is therefore usually a positive thing, signaling that one of your marketing campaigns is working well and that your brand is being well received.
 However, when high traffic to a website is sudden and unexpected, this can cause issues with functionality.
 Too much traffic can cause pages to load slowly, features on the site to stop working, and, in some cases, the whole web service can crash.

 This can be seen in action during national and international online events.
 For example, during the Cyber Monday and Black Friday sales, retailers and merchants such as Target and PayPal became unavailable as large volumes of shopper attempted to access the websites.
 If something causes a spike in your Internet traffic, your server may not be able to cope with the added pressure – shutting everyone out of your web service.

 Having a managed hosting provider on hand to support you prevents high traffic becoming an issue for you.
-Even at times where incoming visitors run high, a dedicated managed server can manage the impact and prepare for potential problems.
+Even at times when incoming visitors run high, a dedicated managed server can manage the impact and prepare for potential problems.
 Whether the rush of visitors was expected or has come as a surprise, your provider can make changes as the need arises and ensure a consistent level of service for you and your clients.

 4. Hardware and Software Failures

 At some point, every business is likely to experience problems with their hardware.
 Having a team you can rely on means that when disaster does strike or when an issue starts to look likely, a fix can be applied and downtime can be avoided.

 Having a fully managed web service, such as Liquid Web’s Sonar Monitoring, ensures that even when unexpected hardware and software issues strike, there is a specialist waiting to resolve the issue.
 Using state-of-the-art data centers and leveraging incident resolution specialists, a fully managed solution will keep your web service active at all times.